Jhinkpani block

 Jhinkpani block is a CD block that forms an administrative division in the Chaibasa Sadar subdivision of West Singhbhum district, in the Indian state of Jharkhand.

 Geography

-Jhinkpani CD block is bounded by Tonto and Hat Gamharia CD blocks on the north, Manjhari and Kumardungi CD block on the east, Majhgaon CD block on the south, and Jagannathpur and Nuamundi CD block on the west.
+Jhinkpani CD block is bounded by Tonto and Hat Gamharia CD blocks on the north, Manjhari and Kumardungi CD block on the east, Majhgaon CD block on the south, and Jagannathpur and Noamundi CD block on the west.

 Jhinkpani CD block has an area of 124 km^{2}.
 Jhinkpani police station serves Jhinkpani CD block.
 The headquarters of Jhinkpani CD block is located at Jhinkpani town.

-Demography
+Demographics

 Population

 According to the 2011 Census of India, Jhinkpani CD block had a total population of 53,792, of which 40,724 were rural and 13,068 were urban.
-There were 26,320 (49%) males and 27,472 (51%) females.
+There were 26,320 (48.9%) males and 27,472 (51.1%) females.
 Population in the age range 0–6 years was 9,163.
 Scheduled Castes numbered 2,835 (5.3%) and Scheduled Tribes numbered 32,168 (59.8%).

 Census towns in Jhinkpani CD block are (2011 population figure in brackets): Jhinkpani (13,068).

+Religion

+Others/Traditional Religion is Most Popular Religion in Jhinkpani and Hinduism is Second Most Population Religion in Jhinkpani.